-A scientific-technological zone is another variety of the free economic Technopark, technology transfer zone. as a undertaking, is the most widespread form of such zones. most active period when such zones were created around the world was in the 1970s and 1980s.
+A scientific-technological zone is another variety of the free economic zone.
+Technopark, as a technology transfer undertaking, is the most widespread form of such zones.
+The most active period when such zones were created around the world was in the 1970s and 1980s.
 Technoparks require particular governmental support.
 The scientific-technological zones are usually created in major scientific centres and their purpose is to encourage research, design and various scientific activities.
 The majority of the scientific-technological zones operate in highly developed countries as their creation and successful functioning requires some serious government subsidies.